nenyeonyema/alx-system_engineering-devops/command_line_for_the_win/README.md

 1. sftp remoteusername@hostname
 OR
 sftp remoteusername@remoteipaddress
-2. type 'yes' when asked to oauthorize the connection
+2. type 'yes' when asked to authorize the connection
 3. Input the remote machine password

 Congratulations, you have connected to your remote machine.